borninla/R-Shell/README.md

-We were tasked with desiging a shell that takes in multiple commands (seperated my a semicolon), as well as logical operators (or connectors).
+We were tasked with designing a shell that takes in multiple commands (separated my a semicolon), as well as logical operators (or connectors).
 These commands use syscalls (fork and execvp) in order to execute programs for commands (ls, cd, etc).